Ancient-grain spelt is enjoying a well-deserved renaissance! Don’t miss out on all the protein, fiber and chewy texture in the Layered Spelt Salad.

 Are you looking for better heart health, improved digestion, or increased energy?
 Add whole grains to your grocery cart.

-If you’ve heard it once, you’ve heard it a hundred times; whole grains are good for you.
+If you’ve heard it once, you’ve heard it dozens of times; whole grains are good for you.
 It’s their fiber, vitamins and minerals that make them the darling of your plate.

 But wait…whole grains have healthy benefits